umd-lib/catalog-searcher/docs/DevelopmentSetup.md

     ```

 4. Run `pip install` to download dependencies, including those required
-   to run the test suite:
+   to run the development tools and test suite:

     ```bash
-    pip install -e '.[test]'
+    pip install -e '.[dev,test]'
     ```

 5. Verify the install by running the tests with [pytest]: